-As if Kindergartners could get any cuter, students in Kindergarten classes at Tennessee elementary school decided to surprise their hard of hearing custodian by learning “Happy Birthday” in sign language.
+As if Kindergartners could get any cuter.
+Students in Kindergarten classes at Tennessee elementary school decided to surprise their hard-of-hearing custodian by learning “Happy Birthday” in sign language.
 The song was caught on video by the school nurse, Angela Ridner, where one can see the man’s heartwarming reaction.

 School custodian James Anthony, also known as Mr. James, has been part of Hickerson Elementary School in Tullahoma, Tennessee for 15 years.
 He has worked in the Coffee County School system since 1991 and is partially deaf, but can read lips.
 Anthony had just celebrated his 60th birthday, which is why the students and their teachers wanted to give the partially deaf custodian a very special birthday gift.
 Safe to say by his reaction, he was pretty well surprised!

-The kindergartners learned how to sign the song with the help from their teachers, Mrs. Allyssa Hartsfield and Mrs. Amy Hershman, and teacher aid Shelly Lucas.
+The kindergartners learned how to sign the song with help from their teachers, Mrs. Allyssa Hartsfield and Mrs. Amy Hershman, and teacher aid Shelly Lucas.
 The heartwarming video was posted to the school’s Facebook page, where one can see Anthony walking into a room where the group of children were anxiously waiting to surprise him.